 Norway Work Permit

-The overseas career sounds like an adventure to many people.
-Though, jobs in Norway require more than the Norway work permit and just the obvious Norway CV with Norway cover letter writing and translation - they require thorough preparation for passing Norway job interview.
+An overseas career sounds like an adventure to many people.
+Though, jobs in Norway require more than the Norway work permit and just the obvious Norway CV with Norway cover letter writing and translation - they require thorough preparation for passing a Norway job interview.
 You will face problems that in all probability did not even cross your mind once you decided to work in Norway.

 Do not take too lightly the influence a Norway work permit can have on the result of your adventure!
-For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.
+For example, you will experience unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Norway are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Norwegian authorities have carried out a number of investigations and operations against terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 A passport valid for at least three months beyond the length of stay is required by all nationals except EU nationals holding a valid national ID card.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.